Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Abstract

 \section{Abstract}

-We establish the necessary and sufficient conditions for unbiased estimation in multi-parameter estimation tasks.
-More specifically, we first consider quantum state estimation, where multiple parameters are encoded in a quantum state, and derive two equivalent necessary and sufficient conditions for an unbiased estimation: one formulated in terms of the quantum Fisher information matrix (QFIM) and the other based on the derivatives of the encoded state.
-Furthermore, we introduce a generalized quantum Cram\'er-Rao bound, which provides a fundamental achievable lower bound on the estimation error even when the QFIM is non-invertible.
+We establish the necessary and sufficient conditions for {local} unbiased estimation in multi-parameter estimation tasks.
+More specifically, we first consider quantum state estimation, where multiple parameters are encoded in a quantum state, and derive simple and intuitive necessary and sufficient conditions for a {local} unbiased estimation based on the derivatives of the encoded state.
 To demonstrate the utility of our framework, we consider phase estimation under unknown Pauli noise.
-We show that while unbiased phase estimation is infeasible with a naive scheme, employing an entangled probe with a noiseless ancilla enables unbiased estimation.
-Next, we extend our analysis to quantum channel estimation (equivalently, quantum channel learning), where the goal is to estimate parameters characterizing an unknown quantum channel.
-We establish the necessary and sufficient condition for unbiased estimation of these parameters.
-Notably, by interpreting unbiased estimation as learnability, our result applies to the fundamental learnability of parameters in general quantum channels.
-As a concrete application, we investigate the learnability of noise affecting non-Clifford gates via cycle benchmarking.
+We show that while {local} unbiased phase estimation is infeasible with a naive scheme, employing an entangled probe with a noiseless ancilla enables {local} unbiased estimation. {We then extend our analysis to quantum channel estimation and derive a necessary and sufficient condition for local unbiased estimability of channel parameters, allowing noiseless ancillae, general CPTP controls, and multiple uses of the channel.
+As a concrete application, we analyze unbiased estimation of noise parameters affecting non-Clifford gates via cycle benchmarking under SPAM errors.}